DRIVEWISE/VehiCool/README.md

 ### Implemented

-- Visualize single-body objects in 3D.
-- Visualize multi-body systems in 3D.
+- Visualize single/multi-body objects in 3D (at the moment the library supports STL and scatter objects by default, but adding new ones is very easy).
-- Visualize 2D racetracks.
+- Visualize 2D tracks.
-- Visualize 3D racetracks. (not tested)
+- Visualize 3D tracks. (not tested)
 - Animate and/or save a video in post-processing.
 - Animate and/or save a video step-by-step (i.e., one step at a time, as if it was attached to a simulation).

 ### Upcoming

-- Visualize static trajectories in 3D.
-- Visualize dynamic trajectories in 3D.
 - Deferred update of objects (i.e., asynchronous update of objects).
 - Default object collections (i.e., ready-to-go multi-body systems).
+- RDF tracks.

 ## Dependencies